Part I due by 11:59 p.m. on Thursday, February 13, 2025

 statement.

-Your functions do not need to handle bad inputs – inputs with a type or value that doesn’t correspond to the description of the inputs provided in the problem.
+Unless otherwise stated, your functions do not need to handle bad inputs – inputs with a type or value that doesn’t correspond to the description of the inputs provided in the problem.

 Leave one or two blank lines between functions to make things more readable.